menny/mabel/README.md

   * `java_plugin` + `java_library` for annotation-processors.
 More about this [here](#annotation-processors).
   * `kt_jvm_import` + `kt_jvm_library` or `java_import` for Kotlin modules.
 More about this [here](#kotlin).
   * `java_import` for anything else.
-* Allow to specify custom Maven repo URLs.
+* Allow specifying custom Maven repo URLs.
 * Adds `licenses` data to `java_import` rules, if license is declared in the artifact's POM file.
 * Produces a _lock_ file that describes the dependency graph.
 This file should be checked into your repo.